dancer1325/bitcoin.org-developer-doc/glossary.md

     **Not to be confused with:** Inv message (one of the P2P messages that transmits inventories)

-  Locktime
+# Locktime / `nLockTime`
-  nLockTime
+* == transaction's part /
-    Part of a transaction which indicates the earliest time or earliest block when that transaction may be added to the block chain.
+  * the earliest time or earliest block | transaction may be added -- to the -- blockchain

     Mainnet
       The original and main network for Bitcoin transactions, where satoshis have real economic value.

       **Not to be confused with:** Testnet (an open network very similar to mainnet where satoshis have no value), Regtest (a private testing node similar to testnet)

     Transaction malleability
     Transaction mutability
       The ability of someone to change (mutate) unconfirmed transactions without making them invalid, which changes the transaction's txid, making child transactions invalid.

       **Not to be confused with:** BIP62 (a proposal for an optional new transaction version that reduces the set of known mutations for common transactions)

     Miner-activated soft fork
     MASF
       A Soft Fork activated by through miner signalling.

       **Not to be confused with:** User Activated Soft Fork (a soft fork activated by flag day or node enforcement instead of miner signalling.), Fork (a regular fork where all nodes follow the same consensus rules, so the fork is resolved once one chain has more proof of work than another), Hard fork (a permanent divergence in the block chain caused by non-upgraded nodes not following new consensus rules), Soft fork (a temporary divergence in the block chain caused by non-upgraded nodes not following new consensus rules), Software fork (when one or more developers permanently develops a codebase separately from other developers), Git fork (when one or more developers temporarily develops a codebase separately from other developers

     Master chain code
     Master private key
       In HD wallets, the master chain code and master private key are the two pieces of data derived from the root seed.

-  Merkle block
+# Merkle block
-    A partial merkle tree connecting transactions matching a bloom filter to the merkle root of a block.
+* == partial merkle tree /
+  * transactions / match a bloom filter, are connected  -- to the -- block's merkle root

-    **Not to be confused with:** MerkleBlock message (a P2P protocol message that transmits a merkle block)
+* != MerkleBlock message

-  Merkle root
+# Merkle root
-    The root node of a merkle tree, a descendant of all the hashed pairs in the tree.
-Block headers must include a valid merkle root descended from all transactions in that block.

-    **Not to be confused with:** Merkle tree (the tree of which the merkle root is the root node), Merkle block (a partial merkle branch connecting the root to one or more leaves [transactions])
+* == merkle tree's root node /
+  * descendant of ALL hashed pairs | tree

+* Block headers
+  * ⚠️MUST include a valid merkle root⚠️

-  Merkle tree
+# Merkle tree
-    A tree constructed by hashing paired data (the leaves), then pairing and hashing the results until a single hash remains, the merkle root.
-In Bitcoin, the leaves are almost always transactions from a single block.

-    **Not to be confused with:** Partial merkle branch (a branch connecting one or more leaves to the root), Merkle block (a partial merkle branch connecting one or more transactions from a single block to the block merkle root)
+* tree
+  * == hashing paired dataS (== leaves) -- TILL -- the merkle root

+* Bitcoin's leaves
+  * == (ALMOST ALWAYS) transactions -- from a -- 1 block

       Message header
         The four header fields prefixed to all messages on the Bitcoin P2P network.

       Minimum relay fee
       Relay fee
         The minimum transaction fee a transaction must pay (if it isn't a high-priority transaction) for a full node to relay that transaction to other nodes.
 There is no one minimum relay fee---each node chooses its own policy.

         **Not to be confused with:** Transaction fee (the minimum relay fee is a policy setting that filters out transactions with too-low transaction fees)

       Mining
       Miner
         Mining is the act of creating valid Bitcoin blocks, which requires demonstrating proof of work, and miners are devices that mine or people who own those devices.

 # Multisig / Bare multisig
 * == pubkey script /